RealWagmi/anon-integration-guide/projects/bybit/README.md

 ### Futures - Close positions

-- TO DO: Close my BTC/USDT position on @bybit
+- TO DO: Close my BTC/USDT position
-- TO DO: Close all my positions on @bybit
+- TO DO: Close all my positions
-- TO DO: Close all of my BTC positions on @bybit
+- TO DO: Close all of my BTC positions

 ## CCXT